christianhaitian/oga_controls/README.md

 # AnberPorts-Joystick
-Emulated keyboard / mouse / joystick for the RGB10/OGA 1.1 (BE)
+Emulated keyboard / mouse / joystick for the RGB10/OGA 1.1 (BE), RG351 P/M/V, RK2020/OGA 1.0, OGS, and the Chi

 # How to build
 ## Prereqs